Melissa Etheridge and Kevin Cronin Reflect on REO Speedwagon, Fame, and Gratitude

 April 10, 2017

-During their chat, Cronin told her the unlikely story of how he ended up as the singer of REO Speedwagon.
+During their chat, Cronin shared the unlikely story of how he became REO Speedwagon’s lead singer.

-After hearing about The Musicians’ Contact Service in California, who helped connect musicians, he decided to start something similar in Chicago called The Musicians’ Referral Service.
+After hearing about The Musicians’ Contact Service in California, which helped connect musicians, he decided to start something similar in Chicago called The Musicians’ Referral Service.

-“I went to my dad’s office and got some fliers made, and I hung them around all the music stores, the famous Chicago Guitar Gallery, where I bought my first 12 string in Chicago,” he said.
+“I went to my dad’s office and got some fliers made, and I hung them around all the music stores, including the famous Chicago Guitar Gallery, where I bought my first 12-string in Chicago,” he said.
 “It was supposed to be a thing where I could help people find bands, but I would also kind of get the cream of the crop for myself.”

-About a month in, he got a call from someone looking for a lead singer.
+About a month in, he received a call from someone looking for a lead singer.
 The band had a recording contract with Epic Records but wanted to keep their identity a secret.

 “I said, ‘You know what, I’ve heard every story in the book.
-You’ve got to tell me the name of the band or I really can’t help ya,” Cronin continued.
-“So he goes, ‘Well the name of the band is REO Speedwagon.’
-And I had heard about them and they had a recording contract.
-I’m like, ‘You know, I’ve got a guy who sings, writes songs and plays rhythm guitar.
-He’s the top guy in the entire Musicians Referral Service.
+You’ve got to tell me the name of the band, or I really can’t help you,'” Cronin continued.
+“So he goes, ‘Well, the name of the band is REO Speedwagon.’
+And I had heard about them, and they had a recording contract.
+I’m like, ‘You know, I’ve got a guy who sings, writes songs, and plays rhythm guitar.
+He’s the top guy in the entire Musicians’ Referral Service.
 I’m going to turn you on to this guy.'”

 Naturally, that “guy” was Cronin himself.